-As this project involves the construction residential buildings containing three (3) or more dwelling units, this application will be reviewed under the Town's Subdivision Review and Site Plan Review ordinances.
+As this project involves the construction of residential buildings containing three (3) or more dwelling units, this application is being reviewed under the Town's Subdivision Review and Site Plan Review ordinances.
 Each section will be listed separately below, though references from the Site Plan review section to the Subdivision Review section will be made for overlapping review criteria.

-New comments from the staff memo dated January 9, 2019 appear as underlined text below.
+New comments from the staff memo dated February 21, 2019 appear as underlined text below.